 Sure, dehumidifiers are extremely helpful in how they can keep dampness under control as well as keep us comfortable.
 But are they energy hogs?
 How many amps does a dehumidifier use?
 And how many watts?

-Welcome!
-In this article we’ll cover this and more:
+In this article I’ll cover this and more:

 - Dehumidifier energy use facts